-The Treaty of Amsterdam allows certain forms of cooperation between Member States within the institutional framework which go beyond the level of integration already reached by the Union.
+The Amsterdam Treaty allows certain forms of cooperation between Member States within the institutional framework which go beyond the level of integration already reached by the Union.
 The character of the next enlargement justifies making these new provisions as practicable as possible.